The answer to the question of whether Harvard accepts GED graduates is simply YES. Harvard accepts GED graduates.

-Well, if your grades are great, if you kept your academic achievement, your research work outstanding, and when you have excellent recommendations, you may even get into one of our nation’s top-notch grad schools.
+Well, if your grades are great, if you have kept your academic achievement, if your research work is outstanding, and if you have excellent recommendations, you may even get into one of our nation’s top-notch grad schools.
 Maybe even Harvard.

 This is a great thing about the American education system.
 We all have a second chance.
 Just because you’ve messed up in your high school years doesn’t mean you’re doomed to a life without any further education.

 The chances are that you’ll need to work a little longer and harder than students who didn’t screw up, but if you want, you surely can go from GED to Ph.D.

 Interesting is the story of Juan, a young student who quit high school prematurely to support his family.
 He later studied for and earned his GED.